Spice Of Life (Biblical Spices)

-The Talmud denotes that a spice, or incense, (which amounts to true intercessions) atones for evil speech.
+The Talmud denotes that a spice, or incense, which amounts to true intercessions atones for evil speech.

 Thus, the allegorical translation of the Songs is, “My beloved flee from exile and speed my redemption so that I may find atonement for my sins on your mountain where incense is offered!”
+This speaks of the mountain called Calvary/Golgatha where God the Father drove His stake in the ground with the cross of Yeshua.
+This is the true mountains of spices that we pray for our families and the world.

-Yet, this kind of praying has no effect unless the intercessor is standing in the eternal place, in the Kings chamber, in the throne room and the atoning prayer has the authority to cleanse the land of the strongholds that have been established by the sins committed.
+Yet, this kind of praying has no effect unless the intercessor is standing in the eternal place, in the King’s chamber, in the throne room, and the atoning prayer has the authority to cleanse the land of the strongholds that have been established by the sins committed.
 Let the intercessors arise to this appointed place at this appointed hour.